bizley/Yii-AjaxDropDown/PARAMETERS.md

 _string_ Additional CSS style of the link removing value from preselected list.

 ## resultClass
-_string_ CSS class of the preselected data element.
+_string_ CSS class of the preselected data element.<br>
 Bootstrap adds 'list-group-item'.

 ## resultStyle
 _string_ Additional CSS style of the preselected data element.

 ## resultsClass
-_string_ CSS class of the dropdown menu with AJAX records in addition to 'ajaxDropDownMenu'.
+_string_ CSS class of the dropdown menu with AJAX records in addition to 'ajaxDropDownMenu'.<br>
 Bootstrap adds 'dropdown-menu'.

 ## resultsStyle
-_string_ Additional CSS style of the dropdown menu with AJAX records.
+_string_ Additional CSS style of the dropdown menu with AJAX records.<br>
 Bootstrap sets to 'min-width:250px;'.

 ## selectedClass
-_string_ CSS class of the div container for the preselected data in addition to 'ajaxDropDownResults'.
+_string_ CSS class of the div container for the preselected data in addition to 'ajaxDropDownResults'.<br>
 Bootstrap adds 'list-group'.

 ## selectedStyle